How much is international health insurance?

 How does global health insurance cost compare by region?

 Expatriate Group rewards policyholders who do not make a claim with discounts on their renewal premium through the Premium Rewards scheme.
-On the Primary plan, one claim-free year earns a 5% discount, two years earns 7.5% and three or more years earns 10%.
+On the Primary and Primary+ Lite plans, one claim-free year earns a 5% discount, two years earns 7.5% and three or more years earns 10%.
 On Primary+ and Select plans, one claim-free year earns 10%, two years earns 15% and three or more years earns 20%.
-This makes long-term expat health insurance increasingly cost-effective the longer you hold cover without claiming.
+Premium Rewards are also available to new customers transferring from another insurer, provided they can demonstrate a claim-free period and purchase a comparable level of cover.

 How to pay